Students share their internship experiences

 While many MJ students work in Hong Kong and cities in mainland China such as Beijing and Shanghai, they have also had opportunities to intern in the Asia Pacific region and worldwide in places like Bangalore, Boston, Cape Town, Copenhagen, Jakarta, Karachi, Kuala Lumpur, Manila, Melbourne, Seoul, Singapore, New York, Philadelphia, San Francisco, Seattle, and Washington, DC.

 In many cases, these global internships have led to full-time employment.

 Get some internship tips from one of our graduates, Kevin Cureau (MJ, 2014):

 Our internship partners include:

-PRC media: Associated Press (Beijing), Shanghai Media Group, The Wall Street Journal (Beijing), China Daily (Beijing), Global Times Beijing, The New York Times (China), Southern Weekend (Guangzhou), Caixin Media.
+PRC media: Associated Press (Beijing), Caixin Media, China Daily (Beijing), Global Times Beijing, The New York Times (China), Shanghai Media Group, Southern Weekend (Guangzhou), and The Wall Street Journal (Beijing).